 Jenn is an early childhood educator who has been teaching preschool in a variety of nature-based classroom settings over the past 5 years, including Schlitz Audubon Nature Preschool in Milwaukee and Tiny Trees Preschool in Seattle.
 She is a born naturalist with a true passion for connecting children to nature and supporting their development.
 Her journey as an educator has led her to amazing people, inspiring places, and a deepening sense of self throughout it all.
 In addition to teaching preschool, Jenn is passionate about training young adults on how to connect their communities with nature.
 She has provided professional development to nature-based teachers around the country through conferences and workshops and is deeply rooted in nature-preschool philosophy.
 Jenn has a special love of playing, and of spontaneity in teaching, as well as a particular joy of jumping in puddles!

-Caitlin Van Der Spuy- Lead Teacher (Magnolia Class)
+Caitlin Van Der Spuy- Lead Teacher (Magnolia Class and Cedar Class)

 Caitlin is a recent Seattle transplant from the East Coast.
 She is certified in Early Childhood Education and has a Bachelors in Sociology with a concentration in Emergency and Environmental Management.
 Caitlin has worked in early childhood education for the past 10 years in a variety of settings including public schools, summer camps, churches, and preschools.
 For Caitlin, Fiddleheads is the perfect place to combine her love of the outdoors with her passion for working with kids.